Oberon • Lightographer

 3) Overlap and fringes: intact cones and edge-born cones overlap; where peaks reinforce you see bright bands, where they cancel you see dark bands — the fringe pattern.

-Diffraction through a narrow slit Incoming wavefront passes a narrow slit; edges act as broadcasters launching wavelets, forming fringes on the sensor.
-Incoming wavefront Narrow slit (two edges) Huygens–Fresnel wavelets (concept) Sensor / Retina (fringes)
+Diffraction through a narrow slit Incoming wavefronts reach a narrow slit.
+The two edges act as secondary wavelet sources.
+Their overlapping wavelets form a fringe pattern on the sensor.
+Incoming wavefronts Narrow slit Edge-born wavelets Sensor

-Edges launch overlapping broadcasts (metaphor for Huygens–Fresnel wavelets), painting bright/dark fringes on the sensor.
+Edges launch overlapping broadcasts (metaphor for Huygens–Fresnel wavelets), painting bright and dark fringes on the sensor.

 The same happens inside every camera.
 Aperture blades shape a small opening; each blade edge rebroadcasts.
 Stop down to f/16 or f/22 and those edge broadcasts overlap strongly — you can see the interference as starbursts around point lights.